juanjq/LST-camera_validation/README.md

   * [For plotting the waveforms for the pixels of determined runs](#for-plotting-the-waveforms-for-the-pixels-of-determined-runs)

   * [For plotting an event on the camera](#for-plotting-an-event-on-the-camera)

-(Note): About the `lstchain` or `ctapipe` environements, needed in some stages of the analysis, see [https://github.com/cta-observatory](https://github.com/cta-observatory/cta-lstchain).
-You will need to execute `conda activate lst-dev` (or similar) before opening jupyter notebook.

 # Rate scans analysis
 ### Instructions to use: